Skip to content

 Commutativity

-Statement Order Connections statements can be placed in any order.
-Assignment statements
+Statement Order Connection statements can be placed in any order.
+Assignment statements are order-sensitive.

 Connection <> Rules